Meghan-Satterley/AddSubOps/README.md

 The following directions where given:
 1) add three predefined numbers together and store in bSum
 2) Subtract the first number from the sum of the second and third number.
 Store the results in bDiff.
 3) add bSum and bDiff.
-Store the results in bResult.
+Store the results in bResult. <br/>
-Repeat this process for similarly-named WORD and DWORD operands Use only the MOV, ADD, and SUB commands in the appropriate registers to manipulate data.
+Repeat this process for similarly-named WORD and DWORD operands <br/>
+Use only the MOV, ADD, and SUB commands in the appropriate registers to manipulate data. <br/>
 Finally move all results to the 32 bit register in order to add them all together.
-Store the results in dwTotal.
+Store the results in dwTotal. <br/>

-In order to run this code you will need to download the following zip files: <br/>
+In order to run this code you will need to modify and upload to vsCode or download the following zip files: <br/>
-masm615.zip
+masm615.zip <br/>
-Irvine.zip
+Irvine.zip <br/>
+Satterley_ASM.zip <br/>
-and store them in the C drive of your device.
+and store them in the C drive of your device. <br/>

+Then go to the search bar at the bottom of your screen and type the letters CMD to open your command prompt. <br/>
+Then type or copy and paste the following lines to create an executable file and execute the program. <br/>
+cd C:\Satterley_ASM <br/>
+make32 Meghan-Satterley_AddSubOps <br/>
+You should see the following files appear in your folder directory <br/>